charisiss/Movie-Site-Project/README.md

 ### Fetching API data

 I found [Owen Wilson wow API](https://owen-wilson-wow-api.onrender.com/).
 I decided to use it here for the first time.
 It's a good API but I had a lot of problems with server respond some times.

+### Questions Managment

+I used [Open Ai Chat Bot](https://chat.openai.com/chat) to ask a lot of question about React, also that helped me out with some errors that I had.